quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 > The [`do_build` function in the `generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) uses these extensions to generate the manifests in the [`deploy/k8s` directory](deploy/k8s).

 ### Routing
-There are 2 environment variables that can be set on this application to control how the Angular UI communicates with the [`rest-fights`](../rest-fights) application:
+There are 2 environment variables that can be set on this application to control how the React UI communicates with the [`rest-fights`](../rest-fights) application:

 | Env Var                  | Default Value                                        | Description                                                                                                                                                                                                                                                                                                      |
 |--------------------------|------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|